Transport (Compliance and Miscellaneous) Act 1983

-The Transport (Compliance and Miscellaneous) Act 1983 (the Act) is a prime statute regulating transport activities in the State of Victoria, Australia.
+The Transport (Compliance and Miscellaneous) Act 1983, formerly known as the Transport Act 1983, is a prime statute regulating transport activities in the State of Victoria, Australia.
 Key areas regulated by the statute currently include taxi and hire car services and compliance and enforcement, particularly in areas like safety and public transport ticketing and conduct.

-The Act was once the leading transport statute in Victoria but this is no longer the case as that position has been taken by the Transport Integration Act.
+The act was once the leading transport statute in Victoria but this is no longer the case as that position has been taken by the Transport Integration Act.
 Nonetheless, the Transport (Compliance and Integration) Act remains a key transport statute in Victoria particularly in a support capacity to the Transport Integration Act and to safety scheme and other statutes.

 Short history

-The Transport (Compliance and Miscellaneous) Act was initially enacted as the Transport Act 1983 which until June 2010 was the principal land transport statute in Victoria.
+The Transport (Compliance and Miscellaneous) Act 1983 was initially enacted as the Transport Act 1983 which until June 2010 was the principal land transport statute in Victoria.

-The Transport Act initially established the main land transport organisations in Victoria following major institutional reform in the Victorian transport portfolio in the early 1980s.
+The Transport Act 1983 initially established the main land transport organisations in Victoria following major institutional reform in the Victorian transport portfolio in the early 1980s.
 The Transport Act also contained the key land transport regulatory schemes.
 However, the development and enactment of the Transport Integration Act 2010 eventually led to that statute becoming the principal transport statute in Victoria, relegating the Transport Act to a secondary role.

 In effect, the major reform activity of the then Victorian Government's Transport Legislation Review led to substantial changes in the directions and style of Victoria's transport policy and legislation.
-The Transport Integration Act developed by the Review effectively removed the organisational establishment parts from the Transport Act as Victoria's transport agencies were re-established and reformed with cleaner and newer charters under the Integration Act.
+The Transport Integration Act developed by the review effectively removed the organisational establishment parts from the Transport Act as Victoria's transport agencies were re-established and reformed with cleaner and newer charters under the Integration Act.
 In addition, the Transport Act was progressively stripped of many of its substantive transport regulation schemes over many years from the mid-1990s to around 2010 due to the development and enactment of a range of stand alone transport regulation statutes, many of them under the auspices of the Transport Legislation Review.

 These two factors combined and the fact that the Transport Act had, unlike the Transport Integration Act, never applied to ports and marine activities and effectively stripped the Transport Act of its pre-eminence.